Debaba: From secular to gospel music

 Following his exit from Choc Stars, Debaba briefly reunited with Papa Wemba for a joint African and European tour with Viva La Musica.
 Though Wemba had long viewed Debaba as his vocal heir, the latter experienced a profound personal transformation during the tour's planning.
 In 1995, he renounced secular music, embraced Christian music, and became Brother Debaba.
-He began preaching after completing evangelical training, and in 1997, he made a guest appearance on up-and-coming Zairean gospel singer Maria Misamu's debut album Nazhiréa (Who's That Girl?), which introduced her to the wider Zairean audience.
+He began preaching after completing evangelical training, and in 1997, he made a guest appearance on up-and-coming Zairean gospel singer Marie Misamu's debut album Nazhiréa (Who's That Girl?), which introduced her to the wider Zairean audience.
 The album's success, especially the hit "Le Dieu qui connait tout", helped launch Misamu's solo career.
 That same year, Debaba also contributed guest lead vocals on Congolese gospel singer Annie Ngwe Mobejo's studio album Roi Vainqueur.

 That year, Debaba released the album Musamaliya, which was co-produced by BZ & Associés and Glenn Music.
 Consisting of eight tracks, the album featured spiritually uplifting songs like "Musamaliya", "La Conversion", "Libala", "La Réconciliation", "La croix est le terminus", "Louange À Dieu", and "La Divinité," with an instrumental version of "La Réconciliation" included.